-- 7.1.4.1 The primary objective is to support the Board in meeting the expectations on risk management as set out in the policy document on Risk Governance. - 7.1.4.2 In assisting the implementation of a sound remuneration system, the Risk Management Committee must examine whether incentives provided by the remuneration system take into consideration risks, capital, liquidity and the likelihood and timing of earnings, without prejudice to the tasks of the Board Remuneration Committee. - 7.2 To promote informed and robust decision-making, the Board and its Committees should seek independent third party views or information as appropriate.
+- 8.1.4.1.
+The primary objective is to support the Board in meeting the expectations on risk management as set out in the policy document on Risk Governance. - 8.1.4.2.
+In assisting the implementation of a sound remuneration system, the Risk Management Committee must examine whether incentives provided by the remuneration system take into consideration risks, capital, liquidity and the likelihood and timing of earnings, without prejudice to the tasks of the Board Remuneration Committee. - 8.2.
+To promote informed and robust decision-making, the Board and its Committees should seek independent third party views or information as appropriate.

-8. DISCLOSURE REQUIREMENTS
+9. DISCLOSURE REQUIREMENTS

-8.1 Directors' Interest
+9.1.
+Directors' Interest

-- 8.1.1 The Companies Act 1965 requires the following disclosures by Directors:- - (a) interest in contracts with the Company. - (b) office held or property possessed whereby directly or indirectly duties or interests might be created in conflict with his duties or interests as Director. - (c) interest in shares, debentures, participatory interests, rights and options in the Company or related corporation. - 8.1.2 The Act requires the following disclosures by Directors:- - (a) interest (direct or indirect) in a credit facility from the Company.
+- 9.1.1.
+The Companies Act requires the following disclosures by Directors:- - (a) interest in contracts with the Company. - (b) office held or property possessed whereby directly or indirectly duties or interests might be created in conflict with his duties or interests as Director. - (c) interest in shares, debentures, participatory interests, rights and options in the Company or related corporation.

-8.2 Other Disclosures
+9.2.
+Other Disclosures

-8.2.1 The Directors are required to observe other disclosure requirements under the relevant statutes or regulations or policy imposed by AIA Group.
+9.2.1.
+The Directors are required to observe other disclosure requirements under the relevant statutes or regulations or policy imposed by AIA Group.

-9. BOARD GOVERNANCE
+10. BOARD GOVERNANCE

-- 9.1 Directors' responsibilities and limitations are primarily set out in the Articles of Association, the Companies Act, the Act, the Bank's guidelines, Board or Shareholders' Resolutions and other relevant statutes or regulations. - 9.2 The Memorandum of Association regulates the external affairs of the Company, while the Articles of Association regulates the internal regulations of the Company. - 9.3 The Directors are required to uphold good corporate integrity and transparency.
-In this regard, the Board is required to approve the Company's Corporate Governance Disclosures on an annual basis, the same of which shall be laid before the Company's annual general meetings and published in the Company's website.
+- 10.1.
+Directors' responsibilities and limitations are primarily set out in the Articles of Association, the Companies Act, the Islamic Financial Services Act, the Bank's guidelines, Board or Shareholders' Resolutions and other relevant statutes or regulations. - 10.2.
+The Memorandum of Association regulates the external affairs of the Company, while the Articles of Association regulates the internal regulations of the Company. - 10.3.
+The Directors are required to uphold good corporate integrity and transparency.
+In this regard, the Company's Corporate Governance Disclosures shall be laid before the Company's annual general meeting and published in the Company's website.